ooni/ooni.org/CODE_OF_CONDUCT.md

   DO: Yield the floor.
 Listen.
 Make sure everyone gets heard.

-  DON'T: Insult, harass, intimidate, or be a jerk.
+  DON'T: Insult, harass, intimidate, or discriminate.

   DON'T: Treat honest mistakes as an excuse to hassle people.
 Mistakes are for
     learning.